Articles By Bruce Scodova

 Observing Projects to last a Lifetime

-Back in 2001, I completed a new design of my Astronomical Observations database using Oracle’s database technology, Oracle’s development tools and relational design.
+Back in 2001, I completed a new design of my Astronomical Observations database (DSO) using Oracle’s database technology, Oracle’s development tools and relational design.
 It took several months to re-enter my astronomical observations, going back to 1980, from a printout generated by a BASIC program and original log sheets I have saved.
-Using the internet, I have located and downloaded astronomical databases (flat files) for Messier objects, Herschel objects, Revised NGC and IC catalogs, Abell Galaxy clusters and many other observing catalogs of interest.
+Using the internet, I have located and downloaded astronomical databases (flat files) for Messier objects, Herschel objects, Revised NGC and IC catalogs, Abell Galaxy clusters, the PGC and many other observing catalogs of interest.
 These catalogs have allowed me to easily update information and expand the capabilities of my database.
 Being relational in design, I can now generate observing reports in a variety of ways including observations:

 • by date